nordicway/moji/README.md

 ## MOJI

-MOJI is an unofficial client for the MOSS plagiarism detection service, written in Java.
+MOJI is an unofficial Java client for the
+ <a href="http://theory.stanford.edu/~aiken/moss/">Moss</a> plagiarism detection
+  service.
 It has the following key features:

 - Pure Java implementation with few dependencies